+1 Introduction

-1. Introduction.
-The APEX method is a non-iterative, single frame, direct blind deconvolution technique that can sharpen certain kinds of high resolution images in quasi real-time.
-The method operates in Fourier transform space via FFT algorithms.
-Typically, 1024×1024 pixel images can be processed in seconds on current desktop computers.
-The method has been applied successfully in diverse imaging contexts, including airborne reconnaissance, MRI and PET brain scans, and scanning electron microscopy [4, 5, 6].
-However, not all images can be usefully enhanced with the APEX method.
-The present paper explores the possible application of this technique to astronomical data, including Hubble Space Telescope (HST) imagery.
-In Figure 1, a familiar earthbound setting illustrates the type of improvement that is sometimes possible with the APEX method.
-In that example, zooming on selected parts of the APEX-enhanced image 1(B) reveals buildings in the distance, Holstein cows grazing in the meadow, and numerous other fine-scale details not readily apparent in the original image 1(A).
-See [5].
+The APEX method is a noniterative, single-frame, direct blind deconvolution technique that can sharpen certain kinds of high resolution images in quasi real time.
+The method operates in Fourier transform space via fast Fourier transform (FFT) algorithms.
+The method has been applied successfully in diverse imaging contexts, including airborne reconnaissance, magnetic resonance imaging (MRI) and positron emission tomography (PET) brain scans, and scanning electron microscopy.1-3 However, not all images can be usefully enhanced with the APEX method.
+This paper explores the possible application of this technique to astronomical data, including Hubble space telescope imagery.
+In Fig. 1, a familiar earthbound setting illustrates the type of improvement that is sometimes possible with the APEX method.
+In that example, zooming on selected parts of the APEX-enhanced image [Fig. 1(b)] reveals buildings in the distance,2 Holstein cows grazing in the meadow, and numerous other fine-scale details not readily apparent in the original image [Fig. 1(a)].

-In recent years, much excellent work has been done in the area of blind deconvolution of astronomical data.
-See e.g., [1], [10], [13], [19], [23], [24], [29], and [30].
-Many of these methods aim primarily at undoing the distorting effects of atmospheric turbulence in short-exposure, ground-based observations.
+Recently, much excellent work has been done in the area of blind deconvolution of astronomical data.^{4-11} Many of these methods aim primarily at undoing the distorting effects of atmospheric turbulence in short-exposure, ground-based observations.
 Multiframe algorithms, typically involving several hundred short-exposure images of the same object, appear to be particularly effective.
-An interesting example of multiframe blind deconvolution, in the context of ground-based surveillance of space objects, is given in [24].
+An interesting example of multiframe blind deconvolution applied to ground-based surveillance of space objects is given in Ref.
+9.

-APEX processing is typically not useful in such short-exposure applications, and the method would probably be incapable of reproducing the results in [24].
-In a similar vein, consider the severely blurred early Hubble Space Telescope imagery caused by manufacturing flaws in the primary mirror.
-The much improved imagery following the 1993 implementation of corrective optics is best illustrated with the M100 galaxy images in Figure 2.
-Here, if APEX processing were to be applied to the single frame blurred image in Figure 2(A), the method would be unable to identify the flawed optics point spread function from the data in 2(A), and it would fail to produce a useful approximation to the sharp image in Figure 2(B).
+APEX processing is generally not useful in such shortexposure applications, and the method would probably be incapable of reproducing the results in Ref.
+9. In a similar vein, consider the severely blurred early Hubble space telescope imagery caused by manufacturing flaws in the primary mirror.
+The much improved imagery following the 1993 implementation of corrective optics is best illustrated with the M100 galaxy images in Fig. 2.
+Here, if APEX processing were to be applied to the blurred image in Fig. 2(a), the method would fail to identify the flawed optics point spread function (PSF) from the data in Fig. 2(a), and it would be unable to produce a useful approximation to the sharp image in Fig. 2(b).